Royal Rumble (1997): Event

 The Royal Rumble match began with Ahmed Johnson and Crush, where the rivalry with Johnson and Faarooq continued, as Johnson eliminated himself after Faarooq came down the aisle to chase him.
-Stone Cold Steve Austin was the fifth entrant.
-There were clock issues from numbers 3 to 5 but were fixed for No. 6, Bart Gunn.
-Stone Cold Steve Austin during the match had two separate runs where he eliminated wrestlers one by one and having the ring to himself for long stretches.
+Stone Cold Steve Austin was the fifth entrant and recorded three quick eliminations, taking out Phineas I. Godwinn, Bart Gunn, and Jake Roberts.

 Numerous wrestlers from AAA were invited to be entrants in the match.
 Mil Mascaras eliminated Cibernetico and Pierroth and then eliminated himself by diving onto them at ringside; years later Bruce Prichard stated that this spot had been devised because WWE creative anticipated that Mascaras would refuse to allow himself to be eliminated by anyone else; the Mexican star had long been notorious for refusing to allow other wrestlers to defeat him.

-No. 24 was Terry Funk who jumped ahead a little bit before the buzzer went off.
-The final five wrestlers were The Undertaker, Vader, Bret Hart, Diesel, and Stone Cold Steve Austin.
-The first of those wrestlers to be tossed over the top rope was Austin, who was thrown out by Hart.
-However, the officials were occupied trying to separate Terry Funk and Mankind, who were brawling with each other outside the ring, and thus no one saw Austin's elimination.
-Meanwhile, Vader and Undertaker began brawling with each other as a continuation of their feud and Hart began fighting with Diesel as Austin reentered the ring.
-Austin dumped both Undertaker and Vader out of the ring, while Hart eliminated Diesel.
-As Hart was celebrating, thinking he had won, Austin came in from behind and tossed him over the top rope.
-Since Austin was still considered to be in the match and was the only man left in the ring, the officials declared him the winner.
+Austin continued in the match and recorded four more eliminations, the last of which was The Real Double J near the 25-minute mark.
+The next wrestler to enter the match was his rival Bret Hart, and the two began exchanging blows.
+Neither man could eliminate the other, so the match continued.
+The last man to enter the match was The Undertaker, at number thirty.

+Austin, who had been in the match for nearly forty-five minutes by this point, was joined by Hart, Undertaker, Vader, and Diesel as the last five men in the match.
+While the men in the ring were fighting to determine a winner, a brawl had broken out on the floor between Mankind and Terry Funk.
+Referee Jim Korderas, who was standing at ringside to watch for eliminations, was unable to break the fight up and Mike Chioda, who was also assigned to the match, left his position to assist his fellow referee.
+Hart then tossed Austin over the top rope near where Chioda had been stationed.
+However, since he and Korderas were otherwise occupied, Austin realized that nobody had seen Hart eliminate him; he returned to the ring and pushed Vader and Undertaker over the top, then threw Hart out as he finished eliminating Diesel; Austin was declared the winner of the match.
 With ten eliminations, Austin tied Hulk Hogan for the most eliminations in single Royal Rumble match.
 The record stood until 2001, when Kane eliminated eleven competitors.